Furrah/blog/content/misc/growing_mushrooms.md

 # Round 2

 Alrighty then, It's been waaay more than 3 weeks.
 It's now 23rd of January.
 Some 7 weeks later and I finally have a second flush of mushrooms.
 Now, the weather has been cold, a couple of weeks below -5C, which isn't good for growth.
 Grey oyster mushrooms like to climates between 10-20C...
 So, no wonder it's taken so long.
-The yeild was pretty terrible too.
+The yield was pretty terrible too.
 I was hoping for a third of the first flush but ended up with 132g.

 <div class="container">